-The Lynch approach: Buy what you understand – and remember the tortoise and hare
+These three stocks fit Peter Lynch's investment philosophy

 Here are three top picks tracked by our portfolio that is modelled on Mr. Lynch’s investment philosophy.

-Taro Pharmaceuticals: The maker of Warfarin, hydrocortisone cream and other prescription and over-the-counter products falls in to the “fast grower” category, and its price-to-earnings of 7.9 compares favourably to its 46-per-cent growth.
+Taro Pharmaceutical: The maker of Warfarin, hydrocortisone cream and other prescription and over-the-counter products falls in to the “fast grower” category, and its price-to-earnings of 7.9 compares favourably to its 46-per-cent growth.

 Gamestop: This manufacturer of video-game consoles and components is a “slow grower” by Mr. Lynch’s definition.
 But it has a nice dividend yield.
 While the S&P 500 average is currently around 2.3 per cent, Gamestop’s yield is 6.1 per cent.